maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

   > Blue is the favorite color of all people...Most blues convey a sense of trust, loyalty, cleanliness, and understanding.
 On the other hand, blue evolved as symbol of depression in American culture...Blue is the most commonly used color in corporate identity. - MoC

-So based on this preliminary research, white, orange and blue are looking like very strong contenders for View Thought.
+So based on this preliminary research, white, orange and blue are looking like very strong candidates for View Thought's color palette.
 Let's bring these colors over to the color wheel.

 ### Step 2: Color Wheel Experimentation